-Having a buddy to exercise with really helps motivate you to do more than you would than if by yourself.
+Having a buddy with whom to exercise really helps motivate you to do more than you would do if you are alone.

 Group classes are not just aerobics.
-Now there are bicycling classes called "Spinning," body Sculpting classes, which uses free weights, and, believe it or not, people even pay for Bootcamp style classes.
-All of which will get you back to your lighter days.
+Now there are bicycling classes called spinning; body-sculpting classes, which use free weights; and, believe it or not, people even pay for boot-camp-style classes.
+All will get you back to your lighter days.

-All I need to workout is a set of monkey bars at a playground, a place to run and swim.
-Calisthenics - yes, the military favorite of pushups, pullups, situps, squats, lunges, running and swimming - can get you in the best shape of your life.
-You can also do these exercises inside your home as well, but you may have to go to a local YMCA or swim club in order to add swimming to your list of activities.
+All I need to work out is a set of monkey bars at a playground and a place to run and swim.
+Calisthenics -- yes, the military favorite of push-ups, pull-ups, sit-ups, squats, lunges, running and swimming -- can get you in the best shape of your life.
+You also can do these exercises inside your home as well, but you may have to go to a local YMCA or swim club in order to add swimming to your list of activities.
 Check out the training plan at the Military.com Fitness eBook Store for some downloadable plans that really work.

-Fitness can be fun and does not have to be intimidating as long as you are willing to try and learn new things from fitness professionals, books, videos, and of course fitness related articles such as this one at Military.com.
+Fitness can be fun and does not have to be intimidating, as long as you are willing to try and learn new things from fitness professionals, books, videos and fitness-related articles, such as this one at Military.com.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.